MineRobber9000/NeXUS/README.md

 find it.

-In its current state, the easiest way to get coding with NeXUS is to change the code at the top of main.lua (what will eventually become the "no game loaded" screen).
-The block string in the variable `the_code_i_want_to_run` is your target, and the API docs are your friend (unless you're a maniac, in which case I suppose you could read the API implementations in `api.lua`, but I wouldn't recommend it if you want to keep your sanity).
+In its current state, the easiest way to get coding with NeXUS is to change the ROM that the game loads for the "no game loaded" screen.
+Write your code, then run it through `create_cart.py` to get a ROM.
+Replace `src/nogameloaded.rom` with your new ROM, and enjoy!

 [Matchup Pro]: https://somepx.itch.io/humble-fonts-free "links to the Humble Fonts Free collection which contains Matchup Pro"
 [Eeve Somepx]: https://twitter.com/somepx